-- Environmental: Our CSR outlines our process and data-driven approach to integrating climate risk considerations into our real estate finance business and specifically our naturally long investment horizon.
+Environmental: Our CSR outlines our process and data-driven approach to integrating climate risk considerations into our real estate finance business and specifically our naturally long investment horizon.
 While we believe that our highly diversified, nationwide portfolio protects against many individual risks, we are still proactive about identifying ways we can help offset the impacts of climate change.
 Tenant engagement is a growing focus, with numerous approaches being taken to promote more environmentally friendly building practices.
 Lastly, we are making progress on assessing and reporting our greenhouse gas (GHG) emissions - we are targeting a 20% emissions reduction by 2025 (relative to our 2019 baseline) and are committing to carbon neutrality by then as well.
-While our ground lease position vests day-to-day control over asset operations to its tenants through the duration of the lease term, our tenant engagement efforts include promoting initiatives that support green - Social: We have resolved to provide a culture that is both inclusive and responsive to our team members' rapidly changing needs.
+While our ground lease position vests day-to-day control over asset operations to its tenants through the duration of the lease term, our tenant engagement efforts include promoting initiatives that support green building.

+Social: We have resolved to provide a culture that is both inclusive and responsive to our team members' rapidly changing needs.
 Through recent social and economic challenges, we have maintained a highly engaged workforce and we launched a new coaching and mentorship platform for professional development focusing on mid-level positions and diverse talent.
-We have achieved many of our diversity, equity and upport and increase our work with diverse vendors, and establishing a company-wide link ween inclusivity and compensation.
-Cultivating engagement and inclusivity .
-We utilize a third-party platform to measure and improve employee engagement.
-Inclusivity and Compensation.
+We have achieved many of our diversity, equity and inclusion (DEI) goals, which notably included expanding our diverse hiring, creating a program to support and increase our work with diverse vendors, and establishing a company-wide link between inclusivity and compensation.

+- Cultivating engagement and inclusivity.
+We utilize a third-party platform to measure and improve employee engagement. - Inclusivity and Compensation.
 We have incorporated peer feedback on employees' inclusivity performance into the annual review and compensation process.
-This clear link - with nearly a 10% overall weighting - between inclusivity and pay promotes an environment of awareness and accountability, which facilitates the collegial workplace we wish to demonstrate and promote.
-Performing well as an inclusive leader and/or colleague contributes to a potentially higher overall performance rating and increased compensation.
-Cultural Equity Council .
+This clear link with nearly a 10% overall weighting between inclusivity and pay promotes an environment of awareness and accountability, which facilitates the collegial workplace we wish to demonstrate and promote.
+Performing well as an inclusive leader and/or colleague contributes to a potentially higher overall performance rating and increased compensation. - Cultural Equity Council.
 Our Cultural Equity Council (CEC) is charged with helping Safehold sustain and evolve our culture so that we are as equitable and inclusive as possible.
-The CEC is led by our Chief People Officer and includes members of our executive management, including our President and Chief Investment Officer and Chief Legal Officer.
-Recruiting / Talent Management.
+The CEC is led by our Chief People Officer and includes members of our executive management, including our President and Chief Investment Officer and Chief Legal Officer. - Recruiting / Talent Management.
 100% of the Company job searches in 2022 consisted of diverse candidate pools by race and gender and diverse interview panels by race and gender; 56% of our 2022 hires were women or minorities.
 Similarly, our Board has committed that, when evaluating potential additions to the Board, a diverse candidate pool based on race, gender and other groups will be considered.
-We support employees in reaching their professional goals through enhanced employee development programs, including partnering with an outside company to provide formal career training, development and coaching/mentorship. deso ado l rernance : In addition to the features of our corporate governance practices and programs cribed elsewhere in this proxy statement, we have published our Vendor Code of Conduct, oted a new Code of Ethics and Conduct, and updated our employee training program to ude new ESG topics.
-Our training includes: Code of Ethics and Conduct Human rights, including raising awareness and prevention of harassment, discrimination and exploitation Vendor Code of Conduct Diversity, equity and Inclusion Sexual harassment Cybersecurity Anti-money laundering, anti-corruption and bribery policies Ethics hotline and whistleblower program Document management and retention Gov orna ance and Leadership inclusion (DEI) goals, which notably included expanding our diverse hiring, creating a program
+We support employees in reaching their professional goals through enhanced employee development programs, including partnering with an outside company to provide formal career training, development and coaching/mentorship. - Governance: In addition to the features of our corporate governance practices and programs described elsewhere in this proxy statement, we have published our Vendor Code of Conduct, adopted a new Code of Ethics and Conduct, and updated our employee training program to include new ESG topics.
+Our training includes: - Code of Ethics and Conduct - Human rights, including raising awareness and prevention of harassment, discrimination and exploitation - Vendor Code of Conduct - Diversity, equity and Inclusion - Sexual harassment - Cybersecurity - Anti-money laundering, anti-corruption and bribery policies - Ethics hotline and whistleblower program - Document management and retention